ourresearch/openalex-docs/README.md

 Together, these make a huge web (or more technically, heterogeneous directed [graph](https://en.wikipedia.org/wiki/Graph\_theory)) of hundreds of millions of entities and billions of connections between them all.

+Learn more at our general help center article: [About the data](https://help.openalex.org/hc/en-us/articles/24397285563671-About-the-data)

 ## Access

 We offer a fast, modern REST API to get OpenAlex data programmatically.
 It's free and requires no authentication.
 The daily limit for API calls is 100,000 requests per user per day.
 For best performance, [add your email](how-to-use-the-api/rate-limits-and-authentication.md#the-polite-pool) to all API requests, like `mailto=example@domain.com`.
 [Learn more](how-to-use-the-api/api-overview.md)